Indhar01/Course-port/README.md

 app.py is used as server run the app script and go the url it gives

 DB setup should be mentioned in DBsetup.txt file

+Run the requirements.txt in command prompt
+=> python requirements.txt

+after run this command the requirement files are installed in our system.